maihanhoang/napari-zplane-depth-colorizer/README.md

 ## How it works
 ### Creating a colored image from a single-channel stack

 To colorize a single-channel stack, multiple z-planes are assigned to different color (RGB) channels and then overlaid to create a composite colored image.
 For a simple z-stack with three planes, the 1. plane is assigned to red, the 2. to green, and the 3. plane to blue.
 They are overlaid/merged to create a single composite RGB-color plane.
-In the composite image, multiple z-planes are displayed at once, with the colors providing the depth information.
+In the composite image, multiple z-planes are displayed simultaneously, with the colors providing the depth information.
 In this example, red indicates that cells are in the upper, while blue cells are in the deeper z-planes.
 The colors make it easier to detect and track cells that move or split in the z-direction.

 <!---------